FerretDB/FerretDB/website/docs/diff.md

    * document keys must not contain `$` or `.` signs;
    * document fields of double type must not contain `Infinity` or `-Infinity` values.
 6. When insert command is called, insert documents must not have duplicate keys.
+7. Update command restrictions:
+   * update operation producing `Infinity` or `-Infinity` is not supported.
+   * update operation producing -0 is converted to 0.
-7. Database and collection names restrictions:
+8. Database and collection names restrictions:
    * name cannot start with the reserved prefix `_ferretdb_`;
    * database name must not include non-latin letters, spaces, dots, dollars;
    * collection name must not include non-latin letters, spaces, dots or dollars;